 Many of the kids who participated in the PAL Project weren’t writing what you’d expect in an adolescent’s diary.
 They weren’t writing about young love, fighting with parents, or getting bad grades.
 They wrote about not knowing who or where their parents were, about friends and relatives getting killed.
 They wrote about what their lives were like growing up in Syracuse, the 13th poorest city in America.
 Mahan frequented Fowler before it closed in 2017, where 83 percent of students were economically disadvantaged and only 50 percent of seniors graduated.
 He also worked with Edward Smith Pre-K-8 School, where 61 percent of students are eligible for free lunches.
 He came into these schools and showed students photography techniques.
 He kick-started their creative juices with fill-in-the-blank writing prompts.
 They overlaid their prose on self-portraits, often PhotoShopped with colorful, artistic effects.

 Part of PAL’s magic came from Mahan’s dedication to his students’ success.
 He helped one Fowler student, Muke Heri, find a scholarship.
 Heri went on to play football at Cayuga Community College.
 His generosity never felt like self-promotion in disguise.
-“If the kid didn’t tell you and if one of us didn’t tell you, you’d never know that it happened,” said Lutwin, who collaborated with Mahan while teaching English at Fowler.
+“If the kid didn’t tell you and if one of us didn’t tell you, you’d never know that it happened,” said English teacher Adam Lutwin, who collaborated with Mahan while he was still at Fowler.
 When Heri expressed interest in becoming a police officer, Mahan encouraged him.
 He became an officer on July 9, 17 days before Mahan’s death.
 He never got the chance to tell him.

 PAL served as a safe space for the students to express what was going on in their lives.
 Several times a week, Mahan invited students to his classroom at The Nancy Cantor Warehouse, where they could use iMacs, read books, take photos, twiddle around in PhotoShop, and be kids.
 He’d feed them and drive them home around seven or eight o’clock at night.
 They used to spend their Friday nights at school working in Lutwin’s room.
 “We had kids go on to become doctors, cops, teachers, filmmakers,” Lutwin said.
 “We had kids in the program get murdered.
 We had kids in the program become murderers.
 We had kids witness and participate in unspeakable acts of violence and all the while this venue was wide open for them to share their pain.”